TransmediaCatalonia/viw-scripts/README.md

 'cats' conLL/freeling files in one single file ready to be indexed in CQP.

-each file is included between <text> tags where text/@id = file_name.
+each file is included between 'text' tags where text/@id = file_name.

-sentences in conLL file are enclosed between <s> tags.
+sentences in conLL file are enclosed between 's' tags.

 ####tokenise.py